 Department of Industrial Biotechnology

 The Department of Industrial Biotechnology has kept a high standard of education and research in a wide range of the biotechnology field.
-Employing DNA technology, protein engineering and cell/tissue culturing techniques, in combination with the recent advancement of the biomolecular structure determination, genomic information and bioinformatics, the department is revealing basic mechanisms of a variety of biological functions.
+Employing DNA technology, protein engineering, and cell/tissue culturing techniques, in combination with the recent advancement of biomolecular structure determination, genomic information, and bioinformatics, the department is revealing basic mechanisms of a variety of biological functions.

-The core competencies of the program are to develop skills which are both job oriented and problem solving.
-It also concentrates on thorough understanding of basic principles of molecular systems that involve studies in Biotechnology.
-The department of Biological Sciences, thus, through this program provides a forum to discuss global issues with respect to the subject and prepares students for project handling in the industry or to pursue research at graduate level.
+The core competencies of the program are to develop skills that are both job-oriented and problem-solving.
+It also concentrates on a thorough understanding of basic principles of molecular systems that involve studies in Biotechnology.
+The department of Biological Sciences, thus, through this program provides a forum to discuss global issues with respect to the subject and prepares students for project handling in the industry or to pursue research at the graduate level.
 In addition, we are making efforts to apply such basic findings to contribute to the prosperity and welfare of human beings.

 The Industrial Biotechnology department encompasses the following research groups:

 - Microbiology and Virology Research Group (Dr. Saadia Andleeb, Dr. Najam Us Sahar Sadaf Zaidi, Dr. Fazal Adnan)

 - Integrative Biology and Genomics Research Group (Dr. Amjad Ali, Dr. Saadia Andleeb, Dr. Tahir A. Baig)